What is a “charter” school?

-As stated in the school’s charter, there are 15 students per class per session.
+As stated in the school’s charter, there are 15 students per class per session (with a rare exception of 20 students in certain high school courses).
 For example, there are no more than 15 morning 3rd graders and no more than 15 afternoon 3rd graders.
 Given the nature of high school, the typical class size can range from 9 to 15 students.

 How much does the school cost?
 What is the tuition?

 Nothing.
 Chaparral Star Academy is a public school and receives funding from the state based on attendance.

 What curriculum does the school follow?

 Chaparral Star Academy meets and exceeds the Texas Essential Knowledge and Skills (TEKS) at every grade level.
 The school’s entire curriculum is based on state-adopted products that align with the TEKS.
 Publishers such as Houghton-Mifflin, Scott Foresman and McGraw-Hill are used in various classrooms.
 For more specific information, feel free visit TEA’s (Texas Education Agency) website.